Chris Messina (inventor): Career

 Messina was employed as an Open Source Advocate at identity company Vidoop and before that was the co-founder of marketing agency Citizen Agency.
 He worked at Google as an Open Web Advocate, leaving to join startup NeonMob.
 He graduated from Carnegie Mellon University in 2003 with a BA in Communication Design.
 From 2016 to January 2017, Messina lead the Developer Experience team at Uber where he enforced the terms and conditions of Uber's proprietary APIs.

-Messina co-founded Citizen Agency, a company which describes itself as "Internet consultancy that specializes in developing community-centric strategies around product research, design, development and marketing" with Tara Hunt and Ben Metcalfe, who has since left the company.
+Messina co-founded Citizen Agency, a company which describes itself as an "Internet consultancy that specializes in developing community-centric strategies around product research, design, development and marketing" with Tara Hunt and Ben Metcalfe, who has since left the company.

 Messina has been an advocate of open-source software, most notably Firefox and Flock.
 As a volunteer for the Spread Firefox campaign, he designed the 2004 Firefox advert which appeared in The New York Times on December 16, 2004.
 In 2008, he won a Google-O'Reilly Open Source Award for Best Community Amplifier for BarCamp, Microformats and Spread Firefox.

 In February 2018, Messina launched Molly, an AMA-style website where the questions are answered using the person's social media posts.

-Inventing the hashtag
+Proposing the hashtag

 Social campaigns have begun to be titled in a hashtag form.
-The International Telecommunication Union approved in November 1988 a recommendation that put the hash sign on the right side of the 0 in the button arrangement for push buttons on telephones.
+The International Telecommunication Union (ITU) approved in November 1988 a recommendation that put the hash sign on the right side of the 0 in the button arrangement for push buttons on telephones.
 This same arrangement is still used today in most software phones (see Android dialer for example).
-The ITU recommendation had 2 design options for the hash: a European version where the hash sign was built with a 90 degree angle and a North American version with an 80 degree angle.
+The ITU recommendation had two design options for the hash: a European version where the hash sign was built with a 90-degree angle and a North American version with an 80-degree angle.
 The North American version seems to have prevailed as most hash signs in Europe now follow the 80 degree inclination.